 - They enter the temporary password that they have received on the payment screen.

-Once the API is available in Madagascar, for example, we will email you.
+Once the API is available in Egypt, for example, we will email you.
 We will do the same for each new country that offers this service.